 As mentioned, Ishin’s story respects and reproduces several historical events of Sakamoto Ryōma’s life.
 Associated organisations and characters like the Shinsengumi and the final Tokugawa Shogun appear throughout the game.

-In addition to which are also the cameos.
+In addition to which are the cameos.
 For example, Natsume Sōseki, Japan’s greatest modern day writer, has extensive interactions with Ryōma.
 Commodore Perry himself makes a comical appearance in the middle chapters.
 Even Tom Cruise reprises his Last Samurai role, sort of, in an extended substory.

 These add to the historical feel of Ryū ga Gotoku Ishin!
 Which I feel is very important for an authentic experience.
 But, like what I highlighted in the previous section, many of these do often veer towards being too unreal.
-Again, you have to be quite open-minded in order to enjoy these appearances.
+Again, you have to be quite open-minded in order to enjoy these Easter eggs.
 After all, history is only the inspiration in this game.
 It’s all about the action and the ambience.

 By the way, Sōseki’s substory led to me (finally) reading Kokoro.
 See?
 Video games can encourage reading too!